 Dealing with Allergies

-When we think of allergies with dogs, we naturally assume it’s the hair causing it.
+When we think of hypoallergenic dogs and allergies, we naturally assume it’s the hair causing it.
 But in fact, it’s pet dander.

-Dander is dead skin particles that naturally flake off and become airborne.
-Some dogs produce minimal dander, and we call those hypoallergenic dogs.
+Dander is made up of dead skin particles that naturally flake off and become airborne.
+Some dogs produce minimal dander, and we call those hypoallergenic breeds.

 Dander can be significantly reduced by regular bathing.
 Even hypoallergenic breeds can cause allergic reactions if they are not bathed and groomed regularly, due to the buildup of allergen-related proteins on the skin.